andrewmoles2/r-pre-sessional/r-pre-sessional.md

 **Attendance to the workshops is through booking only**.
 To book onto the workshops, you will need to [follow this booking link](https://apps.lse.ac.uk/training-system/userBooking/course/9999199)

 ::: callout-important
 These workshops will be popular and there will be a maximum capacity.
-If you can no longer attend, please cancel your booking so another student can book.
+If you can no longer attend, please cancel your booking on the *Training and Development System* so another student can book.
 :::

 ## What other support is available? {#sec-support}